Skip to content

 Domaine de Lamanon spreads across 20 hectares at the foot of the Alpilles, where canals threading through the grounds earn it the nickname 'the Venice of Provence.'
 The pool occupies a prime position within five hectares of landscaped parkland that includes plane trees planted before the French Revolution, a lavender avenue, and a rose garden.
 The combination of pool and water features - the canals, fountains, and reflective surfaces - creates a layered aquatic experience that extends well beyond the pool itself.

-As a Premium member venue, Domaine de Lamanon offers direct FWS booking support.
-The estate accommodates 100-200 guests with no curfew and external catering permitted.
+As a member venue, Domaine de Lamanon offers direct FWS booking support.
+The estate accommodates up to 120 guests with no curfew and external catering permitted.
 The 5.0 Google rating and historical significance - prehistoric cave dwellings and Roman remains on the property - add depth to a poolside experience that is already exceptional.
 Aix-en-Provence TGV and Avignon TGV are both 35 minutes away.

 Why We Love It